Conditional Image Generation by Conditioning Variational Auto-Encoders: Discussion and Conclusion

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, and the Intel Parallel Computing Centers program.
-This material is based upon work supported by the United States Air Force Research Laboratory (AFRL) under the Defense Advanced Research Projects Agency (DARPA) Data Driven Discovery Models (D3M) program (Contract No. FA8750-19-2-0222) and Learning with Less Labels (LwLL) program (Contract No.FA8750-19-C-0515).
-Additional support was provided by UBC's Composites Research Network (CRN), Data Science Institute (DSI) and Support for Teams to Advance Interdisciplinary Research (STAIR) Grants.
-This research was enabled in part by technical support and computational resources provided by WestGrid (https://www.westgrid.ca/) and Compute Canada (www.computecanada.ca).
-William Harvey acknowledges support by the University of British Columbia’s Four Year Doctoral Fellowship (4YF) program.
+Additional support was provided by UBC's Composites Research Network (CRN), and Data Science Institute (DSI).
+This research was enabled in part by technical support and computational resources provided by WestGrid (www.westgrid.ca), Compute Canada (www.computecanada.ca), and Advanced Research Computing at the University of British Columbia (arc.ubc.ca).
+WH acknowledges support by the University of British Columbia’s Four Year Doctoral Fellowship (4YF) program.

-\newcounter{longappendix} \ifnum\value{longappendix}>0{
+\newcounter{longappendix} \ifnum\value{longappendix}>1{